spiral/docs/odm/uml.md

 }
 ```

+> AbstractDocument used for documents which are not stored in collection directly.

 To export the UML diagram to a file, we have to run the 'odm:uml filename' command.
 This will create a PlantUML compatible file which we can render later.

 ```uml